Director: Jon Watts

 But not only is everyone’s favourite Wallcrawler back, he’s better than ever.

-Following is adventures in Berlin (See Captain America: Civil War); Peter Parker (Tom Holland) is back in New York, anxiously waiting his next call from the Avengers.
-Months later he’s still waiting and rescuing cats from trees and attending high school just aren’t cutting it for the adventure starved 15 year old anymore.
-Even without a call from his would be mentor Tony Stark, Pete already finds himself running ragged, juggling school, extra curricular activities and his alter-ego.
-Crushing on his school’s popular girl (Laura Harrier) doesn’t make things any easier and life becomes more complicated when his best friend Ned (Jacob Batalon) discovers his secret.
+Following is adventures in Berlin (See Captain America: Civil War); Peter Parker (Tom Holland) is back in New York anxiously waiting his next call from the Avengers.
+Months later he’s rescuing cats from trees in between classes and still waiting.
+Yet even without a call from his would-be mentor Tony Stark, Pete already finds himself running ragged, juggling school, extra curricular activities and his alter-ego.
+Crushing on the school’s popular girl (Laura Harrier) doesn’t make things any easier and life becomes more complicated when his best friend Ned (Jacob Batalon) discovers his secret.

 This movie works on just about every level.
 Sony’s decision to partner with Marvel in their latest effort to bring the Wall Crawler to the big screen is a home run.
 As a result, Homecoming perfectly captures the spirit of both Peter Parker and Spider-Man.
 Whether it’s making Peter 15 again, casting an actor closer to that age to play him or making Spidey a heroic rookie dismissed by the mainstream super heroes, no other movie has portrayed the friendly neighborhood hero so accurately.